RosettaCommons/documentation/rosetta_basics/score-types.md

 Standard Weights File
 =====================

-Talaris2013 is currently the default score file in Rosetta for scoring full-atom structures.
+Talaris2013 is currently the default score function in Rosetta for scoring full-atom structures.
-The energy function and its corrections were tested in the paper [Leaver-Fay et al., Methods in Enzymology 2013](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3724755/):
+The energy function and its corrections were tested in the paper [Leaver-Fay et al., Methods in Enzymology 2013](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3724755/).
+A full description of the changes this energy function introduces can be found [here](https://www.rosettacommons.org/node/3508#comment-6946).

 Energy terms used in talaris2013.wts
 -------------------------------------